Zwemvest/kingmaker/docs/Dictionary/Terms/River-Freedoms.md

 # River Freedoms
 Frequently invoked—and occasionally trampled—the [Six River Freedoms](https://pkingmaker.obsidianportal.com/wikis/the-six-river-freedoms) are the ideological backbone for common [[River-Kingdoms|Riverfolk]].
 Outsiders who expect to lead [[River-Kingdoms|Riverfolk]] must quickly make themselves aware of the subtleties of the River Freedoms, as those who repeatedly flout a beloved freedom find themselves deposed by a mob.
 Indeed, the River Freedoms find their most curious interpretations in the folkways of common [[River-Kingdoms|Riverfolk]].
 A quick-witted wag who quotes a freedom to justify her actions can sway hearts to accept the most egregious behavior, and a misinterpretation of words can get an honest paladin driven out with malice.

 Philosophers and scholars who study the political landscapes of the [[River-Kingdoms|River Kingdoms]] rank the River Freedoms in order from least to most grave—after all, no one seriously believes in unfettered freedom to speak at all times.
-However, slavery is as serious an offense here as in Andoran, and nothing is so sacred to [[River-Kingdoms|Riverfolk]] as the freedom to keep what one holds.
+However, slavery is as serious an offense here as in [[Andoran]], and nothing is so sacred to [[River-Kingdoms|Riverfolk]] as the freedom to keep what one holds.

 The six River Freedoms are the closest thing the [[River-Kingdoms|River Kingdoms]] have to a unified set of laws.